gharis/OpenDDS/OpenDDS Modeling SDK.md

 after installation creaste new model project

-then refer help in eclipse - detialed desciption on model creastion / validation and code generation
+then refer help in eclipse - detailed description on model creation / validation and code generation

 codegen transport -> add tcp child